afbase/slavecodes_org/content/blog/2025-01-07-drums-african-diaspora.md

 +++
 ## Music with Purpose

 How we listen to music today may differ in a particular way in how music in Africa was performed: music usually was tied to a functional purpose.
-That purpose could be for religious worship, work, or even down to particular moments such as losing a tooth
+That purpose could be for religious worship, work, or even down to particular moments such as losing a tooth.

 {{ drums_timeline() }}

-best